Spring 2026 Courses begin the week of March 9, 2026

 Application Period: February 6th - February 16th, 2026

-Neonatal kittens are the most vulnerable—and most euthanized—animals in shelters nationwide.
-This course empowers shelters and rescues of all sizes to build sustainable, high-impact neonatal programs grounded in the principles of Shelter Medicine/ High-Quality, High-Volume (HQHV) kitten care.
-Modeled after the success of National Kitten College, this four-session series offers a step-by-step guide to launching or strengthening your own Kitten College initiative.
-Participants will learn how to design foster-based systems, implement evidence-based protocols, train and support staff and fosters, and establish the partnerships and data infrastructure needed for long-term success.
+Modeled after the success of National Kitten College, this four-session series provides a step-by-step guide to launching or strengthening a Kitten College–style program tailored to your organization.
+Participants will learn how to design foster-based systems, implement evidence-based protocols, train and support staff and foster caregivers, and build the partnerships and data infrastructure needed for long-term success.

-This course is eligible for 3.0 credit hours toward the AAVSB's (American Association of Veterinary State Boards) Registry of Approved Continuing Education (RACE) program.
+This course is eligible for 2.0 credit hours toward the AAVSB's (American Association of Veterinary State Boards) Registry of Approved Continuing Education (RACE) program.

 Instructor: Marnie Russ, Founder & Executive Director, National Kitten College